SilverEzredes/fmt_GoT_SPS-Noesis-Plugin/README.md

 # fmt_GoT_SPS-Noesis-Plugin
-A plugin for Rich Whitehouse's Noesis to import and export Ghost of Tsushima textures.
+A plugin for Rich Whitehouse's Noesis to import and export Ghost of Tsushima `.sps` textures.

 # Installation:
 - Download via `Code -> Download as ZIP`